'Detective Chinatown 3' Breaks 'Avengers: Endgame' Box Office Records

 That start is the highest-ever opening weekend earned by a film in a single market, topping the $356 million earned by “Avengers: Endgame” in the U.S. on its opening weekend in 2019.
 “Detective Chinatown 3” also took the single-day record with $160 million earned on Friday, topping the $157.4 million earned on opening day by “Endgame” in the U.S.

-While “Detective Chinatown 3” is not likely to challenge “Endgame”‘s all-time global record of $2.79 billion, it is well on pace to pass the Marvel blockbuster’s Chinese total of $679 million.
+While “Detective Chinatown 3” is not likely to challenge the all-time global record of $2.79 billion for “Endgame,” it is well on pace to pass the Marvel blockbuster’s Chinese total of $679 million.
 It is unclear, however, whether it will be able to challenge the $874 million Chinese box office record held by the 2017 film “Wolf Warrior 2,” as reception for the film has not been as strong as the previous “Detective Chinatown” films.

-Its success also demonstrates how rapidly China’s movie theater industry has been able to not only recover but thrive stronger than before despite being closed for months at the start of the COVID-19 pandemic.
-The threequel was originally set to be released during Lunar New Year last year, but was delayed as the virus began to rapidly spread from its epicenter in Wuhan.
+Its success also demonstrates how rapidly China’s movie theater industry has been able to not only recover but also thrive stronger than before despite being closed for months at the start of the COVID-19 pandemic.
+The threequel was originally set to be released during Lunar New Year 2020, but was delayed, as the virus began to rapidly spread from its epicenter in Wuhan.
 While some Chinese releases were moved from theaters to on-demand to appeal to audiences stuck in quarantine, Wanda Pictures stuck to theatrical release and decided to move the film to Lunar New Year 2021.

 “Detective Chinatown 3” sees stars Wang Baoqiang and Liu Haoran return as bumbling detectives Tang Ren and Qin Feng, who are sent to Tokyo to tackle a mystery that puts them in competition with some of the best detectives in Asia.
 In an example of China’s growing power in the film industry, the first “Detective Chinatown” grossed just $126 million in 2015, while its 2018 sequel grossed $544 million.